 Question: How do I know if I have TMD?

-Answer: Patients with TMJ dysfunction may experience number of symptoms, including soreness in the jaw or face, a popping or clicking in the jaw, headaches, and earaches.
+Answer: Patients with TMJ dysfunction may experience a number of symptoms, including soreness in the jaw or face, a popping or clicking in the jaw, headaches, and earaches.
 If you experience one or more of these symptoms then you should talk to a professional about diagnosing your discomfort and possible treatment options.

 Question: What causes TMJ disorder?